splunk/ta_cisco_webex_add_on_for_splunk/docs/Configuration/index.md

     - **Webex API Base Endpoint**: Enter your Webex API Base Endpoint.
 The default one is `webexapis.com`.
     - **Client ID**: Enter the `Client ID` that you obtained above here.
     - **Client Secret**: Enter the `Client Secret` that you obtained above here.
     - **Redirect URI**: The Redirect URI will auto show up.
+    - **Gov Account**: Select this option if you are using a Webex Gov Account.
+Please refer to this [link](https://developer-usgov.webex.com/docs/api/guides/api-support) to read about the FedRAMP API limitations.
     - Click on the `Add` button.

 #### 2. Create Input

-**Webex API Input**
+**Webex Generic Endpoint**

-The **Webex API Input** provides the flexibility to create a custom input using the Webex API endpoint of your choice.
-If you encounter scenarios where the predefined input options do not meet your requirements, you can use this option to enable data ingestion from a different Webex API endpoint.
+The **Webex Generic Endpoint** provides the flexibility to create a custom input using the Webex API endpoint of your choice.
+If you encounter scenarios where the predefined input options do not meet your requirements, you can use this option to enable data ingestion from a different source.

 Keep in mind that the endpoint you want to use may require special permissions, roles, and/or scopes.
-Please refer to the API documentation to see the requirements needed to enable data ingestion for this endpoint.
+Please refer to the API documentation to see the requirements needed to enable data ingestion for the endpoint.

 When the `Start Time` is available the input uses it for checkpointing to avoid ingesting duplicate data.
 After the initial run, the script will save the latest meeting start time as the checkpoint, and will be used as the `Start Time` (advancing by one second) for the next run.